Up to 60% off sofas & mattresses — limited‑time deals.

 What we liked

-• Quick response makes it easy to change positions
+• Quick rebound makes position changes easy

 Who it is best for

-• Side sleepers who want a softer entry-level feel
+• Side sleepers who want a softer, entry-level feel

 Where it falls short